netnspace/CanSatNeXT_library/README.md

 This library and the CanSat NeXT board are developed by Samuli Nyman, in collaboration with ESERO Finland and Arctic Astronautics Oy.
 The development is also supported by the Finnish Physical Society.
 This software library is licensed under the MIT license.

+# Contribution

+If you wish to contribute to the library or if you have feedback, please contact me through samuli@kitsat.fi or start a GitHub issue.
+You are also welcome to create a pull request.